Skip to Content

 Secretary Paisleigh Price

-We, the students of the University of South Carolina School of Law Diversity and Inclusion Task Force, aim to foster a diverse and inclusive educational environment in the law school wherein students of all backgrounds and affinities may thrive and succeed.
-Promoting diversity and inclusion means acknowledging and meeting the needs of different students across a broad spectrum including age, gender, dis/ability, race, ethnic heritage, sexual orientation, and religion.
+We, the students of the University of South Carolina School of Law Community and Engagement Task Force, aim to foster a diverse and inclusive educational environment in the law school wherein students of all backgrounds and affinities may thrive and succeed.
+Promoting inclusive excellence means acknowledging and meeting the needs of different students across a broad spectrum including age, gender, dis/ability, race, ethnic heritage, sexual orientation, and religion.
 By uplifting the voices, needs, and perspectives of all students through dialogue and education, the task force aims to not only welcome and ensure the success of those students who are traditionally underrepresented within the law school, but also to enrich the educational experience of the student body as a whole by exposing students to diverse perspectives and preparing them to be well-rounded, adaptable advocates in an ever-changing world.

 Position Office Holder